-Most flat roofs in Hertfordshire cost £1,200–£4,500+ depending on size, access, and the system you choose.
+Most flat roofs in Hertfordshire cost £1,200–£4,500+ depending on size, access, and the flat roof system you choose.
 For most domestic extensions, the best-performing options are usually high-performance felt, EPDM rubber, GRP fibreglass, or liquid waterproofing.
 A straightforward replacement often takes 1–3 days, but decking repairs, insulation upgrades, or awkward access can extend the timeline.
 If you’re seeing bubbling, cracks, persistent ponding, or recurring leaks, you’re usually past the point of “just patch it”.

 This guide breaks down what flat roofing typically costs in Hertfordshire, which materials make sense for different properties, how long the work usually takes, and what you should expect from a proper job, not a quick patch that fails a year later.